Skip to main content

 • Switch off unnecessary lights

-Some tasks do not require daily attention but become important over time.
+Some responsibilities do not need daily attention but should be scheduled regularly.

 Tasks may include: